1. Introduction

 • TechilaServerInstanceProfile (AWS EC2 EIPAssociation)

-• TechilaServerRole (AWS IAM: Role)
+• TechilaServerRole (AWS IAM Role)

 • TechilaServerSecurityGroup (AWS EC2 SecurityGroup)